pdmeyer/M4LLib/readme.md

 - **Expected** vs actual behavior
 - **Environment** details (Max version, Live version, OS)

-## 📄 License
+## License

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

 The MIT License is one of the most permissive open source licenses, allowing you to:
-- ✅ Use the code commercially
+- Use the code commercially
-- ✅ Modify the code
+- Modify the code
-- ✅ Distribute the code
+- Distribute the code
-- ✅ Use it privately
+- Use it privately
-- ✅ Sublicense the code
+- Sublicense the code

-## 🙏 Acknowledgments
+## Acknowledgments

 - **Max for Live** community for inspiration and feedback
 - **Ableton** for the Live API
 - **Cycling '74** for Max

-## 📞 Support
+    ## Support

 - **Documentation**: [Full docs](docs/pdm.m4l.lib.documentation.md)
 - **Issues**: [GitHub Issues](https://github.com/yourusername/M4LLib/issues)
 - **Discussions**: [GitHub Discussions](https://github.com/yourusername/M4LLib/discussions)

 ---

-**Made with ❤️ for the Max for Live community**

-*If this library helps you create something amazing, we'd love to hear about it!*